rjdawson1/Fighter-Wearable/README.md

 Then run .ino of which version you prefer.

 ### To Get the Receiver Working
+You will need a Raspberry PI 4 with two LoRa sx1278 RA-02 Chips.
 Please refer to https://github.com/andiconi/FighterMonitor.

 ### Version One